Alec12/KS_CodeFile/README.md

 # KS_CodeFile
-Predictive Analysis for the Success of Kickstarter Campaigns Using Machine Learning and Data Analysis
+Predictive Analysis for the Success of Kickstarter Campaigns Using Machine Learning and Data Analysis using R and Python

 Group 20